chromice/ae/README.md

 </IfModule>
 ```

-Apache would first look for a cached response, and only if it finds no valid response, will it route the request to <samp>/index.php</samp>.
+Apache will first look for a cached response, and only if it finds no valid response, will it route the request to <samp>/index.php</samp>.
 This way, there is no need for PHP code to be loaded and run, when serving cached responses.

 ## Filesystem